 You can also purchase the CD of the book, recorded by In Dulci.

-The music here comes in various formats.
+The music here written in period style comes in various formats.
 You might need the Noteworthy reader.

 - Nowe Welcome Somor: 14thC Isorythmic Motet.
 Noteworthy, Midi, Png.